Indiana Dunes Bird Watching

 Indiana Dunes State Park

 The Indiana Dunes State Park offers many birding programs, including an 8-week beginning birding class.
 International Migratory Bird Day features special programs all weekend.
-Visitors can get more information and find out about recent bird sightings at the Nature Center.
+Visitors can get more information about recent bird sightings at the Nature Center.

 Indiana Dunes National Park